m-jahn/ShinyMC/README.md

 ### Input data

 - ShinyMC uses *.csv tables that are imported as data.frames.
 Valid databases are named according to the scheme 'YYYYMMDD_MCX_measurements.csv'
-- It also imports CO2 sensor measurements named 'YYYYMMDD_MCX_CO2.txt'
+- It also imports gas sensor measurements named matching the pattern '_gas.txt'

 ### Getting started